divyaShree2125/Pedestal_contact_us/README.md

+Pedestal Techno World Pvt.
+Ltd - Course Description Page

-This repository contains the code for the Contact Us page of Pedestal Pvt.
-Ltd.'s website.
-The page includes:
+This repository contains the code for an interactive course description page for Pedestal Techno World Pvt.
+Ltd, an organization where we are currently interning.
+The page offers a user-friendly experience through various features:

    An interactive map displaying Pedestal Techno Pvt.
 Ltd.'s locations.